nevi-me/rust-dataframe/README.md

 ## Non-Goals

-Although we use Apache Spark as a reference, we do not intend on:
+Although we use Apache Spark as a reference, we do not intend on supporting distributed computation beyond a single machine.

-- Creating deferred computation kernels (we'll leverage Arrow Rust)
-- Creating distributed computation kernels

 Spark is a convenience to reduce bikeshedding, but we will probably provide a more Rust idiomatic API in future.